Simone Rocha

-Simone Rocha (born 1986) is an Irish fashion designer.
-She is the daughter of fashion designer John Rocha, and trained at the National College of Art and Design, Dublin and at Central Saint Martins, London.
+Simone Rocha (born 11 September 1986) is an Irish fashion designer.
+Her father is a fashion designer John Rocha, and mother is Odette Rocha.
+She trained at the National College of Art and Design,Dublin with a BA in Fashion.
+She then furthered her studies in Central Saint Martins,London graduating with a MA in Fashion.
 She launched her graduate collection in 2010 at the Tate Modern and in London Fashion Week.
 She was named Young Designer of the Year in 2014 by Harper's Bazaar, and Womenswear Designer of the Year 2016 at the British Fashion Awards.